‘Dyspraxia (DCD) & Adult Diagnosis’ by Dyslexia Dublin © 2016

 There are professionals/psychologists in the UK that can diagnose adults, although I believe this not to be the case in Ireland, as is the same with qualifications.
 There are many that work in this field, in particular those that are qualified fitness Trainers (gross motor), OT and SPLT and there are many that support academic areas such as dyslexia, dysgraphia and dyscalculia.
 You can contact us for advice and names of professionals who work in these areas as we have contacts across several countries.

-Dyspraxia affects basic motor skills - Gross (such as walking or sitting upright) and Fine motor skills which include many things (such as writing or picking up small objects), in children as well as adults.
-This is something that will last for life and it is recognised by many international organisations, including the WHO.
+Dyspraxia affects basic motor skills - Gross (such as walking, sitting upright and balance) and Fine motor skills which include many things (such as writing or picking up small objects), in children as well as adults.
+This is something that will last for life and it is recognised by many international organisations, including the WHO (World Health Organisation).
+We take Dyspraxia to our end and that is the same with our close cousin dyslexia.
+The secret is learning to cope and work around these.

 As an adult, we find that DCD can affect so many things… learning to drive, dancing, playing sport, further education, employment and even relationships.